-However, after carefull consideration, we show O.G.S is still applicable to a 3-point amplitude when one particle is off-shell.
-As will be clear in subsequent sections, when applying on-shell gauge symmetry by replacing $\epsilon^M$ with $k^M$, we first make use of energy-momentum conservation to substitue $k$ with other momenta in the amplitude, then we apply on-shell condition, transverse condtion and orthogonal conditions (Eq.(\ref{eq:on_shell_cond})) for the other particles.
+However, after careful consideration, we show O.G.S is still applicable to a three-point amplitude when one particle is off-shell.
+As will be clear in subsequent sections, when applying on-shell gauge symmetry by replacing $\epsilon^M$ with $k^M$, we first make use of energy-momentum conservation to substitute $k$ with other momenta in the amplitude, then we apply on-shell condition, transverse condition and orthogonal conditions (Eq.(\ref{eq:on_shell_cond})) for the other particles.
 In other words, we don't make use of any information that relevant to the on-shellness of the particle we apply O.G.S on.
 Therefore, on-shell gauge symmetry applies to an amplitude with one particle being off-shell, if O.G.S is being applied on this off-shell particle.
 This result also eliminates a motivation for complexifying the momenta.
-Since there is no need, we will keep the momenta real without complexification through out the paper.
+Since there is no need, we will keep the momenta real without complexification throughout the paper.

-After constructing 3-point amplitudes, we then proceed to construct 4-point amplitudes.
-According consistent factorization, when an internal line is put on-shell, amplitudes of n-point amplitudes factorize into amplitudes of fewer number of external points: \be _4 \overset{k_a^2\rightarrow m_a^2}{\longrightarrow} \sum_{s,a} {\mathcal M}_{3,a}^{s}\frac{i}{k_a^2-m_a^2}{\mathcal M}_{3,a}^{-s} \ee $s$ is spin indice. $a$ signals the intermediate state of which the full 4-point amplitude requires summing over all possible number.
+After constructing three-point amplitudes, we then proceed to construct four-point amplitudes.
+According to consistent factorization, when an internal line is put on-shell, amplitudes of an n-point amplitude factorizes into amplitudes of fewer number of external points: \be _4 \overset{k_a^2\rightarrow m_a^2}{\longrightarrow} \sum_{s,a} {\mathcal M}_{3,a}^{s}\frac{i}{k_a^2-m_a^2}{\mathcal M}_{3,a}^{-s} \ee $s$ is spin index. $a$ labels the intermediate state of which the full four-point amplitude requires summing over all possible number.

 Now we would like to reverse the factorization process and obtain the full amplitude from lower-point ones.
 A common way is to complexify the momenta and BCFW recursion relation.
 However, as already stated above, we don't complexify momenta.
 Instead we look for a natural off-shell continuation for the vector boson propagator.
-This ``off-shell continuation " can be found by writing the summation over polarization vectors\cite{Chen:2022gxv} as \be \sum_{s=\pm,0}\epsilon^M_s\epsilon^{*N}_s = -g^{MN}+\frac{k^Mn^N+n^Mk^{*N}}{n\cdot k} \ee The RH of the above equation has the same form when both on-shell and off-shell, thus can be naturally used for off-shell continuation.
+This ``off-shell continuation " can be found by writing the summation over polarization vectors\cite{Chen:2022gxv} as \be \sum_{s=\pm,0}\epsilon^M_s\epsilon^{*N}_s = -g^{MN}+\frac{k^Mn^N+n^Mk^{*N}}{n\cdot k} \ee The rhs of the above equation has the same form when both on-shell and off-shell, thus can be naturally used for off-shell continuation.